Explore Sun Life Financial Worldwide

 What is Inpatient Care?

 Inpatient care refers to any medical treatment that requires hospital admission.
-Patients under this type of care stay in a hospital for at least one night so that doctors can monitor their condition, provide post-procedure care, or administer intensive treatments.
+Patients stay in a hospital for at least one night so that doctors can monitor their condition, provide post-procedure care, or administer intensive treatments.

 What is Outpatient Care?